The 14 Most Important Jazz Chord Progressions

 We can also use a tritone substitute for F7 (V).
 Thus giving a B7 (#I7), then we get two chromatic movements between Ab7b5 and G7b13 and between C7#9 and B7.

 If we keep the III7 chord and use a tritone substitution for G7 (VI7) we get an interesting chromatically descending line : D7-Db7-C7-B7.

 Jazz chord progression # 10 | I7 - VI7 - iim7 - V7alt (Jazz, blues turnaround)

 How to incorporate a turnaround into a jazz blues progression ?

 The I7-VI7-iim7-V7 sequence is an essential component of jazz blues.
 It is placed at the end of a classic 12 bar blues, this is a great way to return to the beginning of a jazz blues progression.
-The turnaround is generally accompanied by the same sequence, but rolled out over 4 bars instead of 2 measures.
+The turnaround is generally accompanied by the same sequence, but rolled out over four bars instead of two measures.
 We can find this sequence on bars 7-8-9 and 10.
 Obviously, there are many different jazz blues progressions.

 Bb jazz blues progression with drop 2 and drop 3 chords